Bedrock-OSS/bedrock-wiki-legacy/knowledge/components-events-groups.md

 # Triggering events

 Many components can trigger events.
-Particularly, components like [environment sensor](/vanilla-usage/components-1.14.html#minecraftenvironment_sensor) or [timer](/vanilla-usage/components-1.14.html#minecrafttimer).
+Particularly, components like the [environment sensor](/vanilla-usage/components.html#minecraftenvironment_sensor) or [timer](/vanilla-usage/components.html#minecrafttimer).

 The flow is:
  - Add component to the entity